(k) Provisions, contingent liabilities and commitments

 c.
 Other litigations:

-In the earlier years, Cigniti Technologies Inc., USA (Cigniti USA), subsidiary of the Company had filed a lawsuit against it's former employees and an entity related to such employees, for inter alia misappropriation of trade secrets and various breaches of contract and fiduciary duty.
-Subsequent to the year end, Cigniti USA has entered into a settlement agreement with its former employees and an entity related to such employees, to settle the dispute and withdraw the litigation, for an amount of USD 4.01 million equivalent to ~Rs.3,330.30 lakhs.
-Further, the subsidiary company has received USD 1.01 million as part of the settlement agreement and the same has been recognised under other income for the year ended March 31,2024.
+(i) In the earlier years, Cigniti Technologies Inc., USA (Cigniti USA), subsidiary of the Company had filed a lawsuit against it's former employees and an entity related to such employees, for inter alia misappropriation of trade secrets and various breaches of contract and fiduciary duty.
+Subsequent to the year ended March 31, 2024, Cigniti USA had entered into a settlement agreement with its former employees and an entity related to such employees, to settle the dispute and withdraw the litigation, for an amount of USD 4.01 million and received USD 1.01 million which was recognised under other income for the year ended March 31, 2024.
+During the current year, the Company has recognised remaining amount of USD 3.00 million considering there is a reasonable certainty, established based on realisation of second and third instalments of USD 1.00 million each and binding agreement between the parties.

 42 Leases